What is in this leaflet

 - lung or breathing problems

-Check with your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-- amiodarone, a medicine used to treat irregular heartbeat
+- amiodarone, a medicine used to treat irregular heart beat

 - medicines used to treat viral infections such as flu, herpes and HIV